PrimaveraDeveloper/lithium/ref/hydrogen-2.0/AspNetCore.Webhooks.md

 ### Limitations

 The current implementation uses a background service and a background queue to deliver webhooks events to subscriptions, thus it is called "in-process".
 This is the most important limitation of this implementation.
 It does NOT guarantee the delivery of events to all subscribers in all cases.
-It there is any problem with the queue or the background service, the events occurred during that period will not be delivered.
+If there is any problem with the queue or the background service, the events occurred during that period will not be delivered.

 The service also does not implement any retry mechanism when the client application callback fails for some reason.
-It simply marks it as failed and does not retry to send the event.
+It simply marks it as failed and does not retry to send the same event instance.

-Furthermore, if the callback for a given subscription fails consecutively a certain number of times (see `WebhooksOptions.CallbackMaxRetries`), the service stops trying to send events by rendering the subscription inactive (the client application will be required to activate it again after the problem is resolved).
+Furthermore, if the callback for a given subscription fails consecutively a certain number of times (see `WebhooksOptions.CallbackMaxRetries`), the service stops trying to send any event for that subscription by rendering the it inactive (the client application will be required to activate it again after the problem is resolved).

 ## Validation

-The service enforce string validation rules on various pieces of data used for describing events, and subscriptions.
+The service enforces string validation rules on various pieces of data used for describing events, and subscriptions.
 The regular expressions used are the following:

 - Application name: `^([A-Z])(\d|[A-Z])*$`
 - Client identifier: `^(\d|[a-z]|[A-Z]|-)*$`
 - Subscription identifier: `^(\d|[a-z]|[A-Z]|-)*$`
-- Event name: `^([A-Z])([a-z])*(_)([A-Z])([a-z])*$`
+- Event name: `^([A-Z])([a-z]|[A-Z])*(_)([A-Z])([a-z])*$`

 ## Future work

-As stated above, the current version of these services have some limitations.
-In the future, these services may evolve or new services may me implemented to implement features like:
+As stated above, the current version of these services has some limitations.

+In the future, these services may evolve (or new services may me implemented) to support features like:

 - Resilience when invoking the callback actions.
 - Retry policies when invoking the callback actions.